-Wikileaks’ Founder Julian Assange Says He Stands By Extradition Offer
+WikiLeaks’ Founder Julian Assange Says He Stands By Extradition Offer

 In the press conference, Assange reiterated that before he agreed for extradition, U.S. authorities should drop their case against him or unseal their charges against him.

 “We look forward to having a conversation with the DoJ (Department of Justice) about what the correct way forward is.
-I’ve always been willing to go to the United States provided my rights are respected because this is a case that should never have occurred,”
+I’ve always been willing to go to the United States provided my rights are respected because this is a case that should never have occurred.”

-Assange’s lawyer Melinda Taylor also echoed what he had to say.
-In an interview with Russia Today, she said;

-“Mr. Assange stands by everything what he has said.”
+Assange’s lawyer, Melinda Taylor, also echoed what he had to say.
+In an interview with Russia Today, she said, “Mr. Assange stands by everything what he has said.”
 However, she went on to add that Obama’s decision to commute Chelsea Manning’s sentence “certainly falls far short of what Miss Manning deserves.”

 Julian Assange also went ahead and promised that 2017 would be “a big publishing year” for WikiLeaks while adding that he is in love with the publications that WikiLeaks plan to upload in the days to come.
-Assange was also asked about the fake news narratives that were a key point of discussion during the recent U.S. Presidential Elections.
+Assange was also asked about the fake news narratives that were a key point of discussion during the recent U.S. presidential elections.
 Assange maintained that WikiLeaks is very proud of its “100 percent record of accuracy.”

 “Any such list of reliable news, we’re going to be at top of, any list of fake news, we’re going to be at bottom of.
 There’s a lot of inaccurate reporting in the legacy press, and in new media.
 We constantly see articles saying I’ve been charged.
 Most media doesn’t do basic fact checking.”

-He also said that WikiLeaks finds it easier to maintain a record of accuracy when compared to the media owing to the fact that all WikiLeaks reports are backed by document and related data.
+He also said that WikiLeaks finds it easier to maintain a record of accuracy when compared to the media owing to the fact that all WikiLeaks reports are backed by documents and related data.

 “It’s a black and white criteria for us.
 Either it’s an official document or archive, or it isn’t.”